-(a1) A parent qualifying for appointed counsel may be permitted to proceed without the assistance of counsel only after the court examines the parent and makes findings of fact sufficient to show that the waiver is knowing and voluntary.
+- (a1) A parent qualifying for appointed counsel may be permitted to proceed without the assistance of counsel only after the court examines the parent and makes findings of fact sufficient to show that the waiver is knowing and voluntary.
 The court's examination shall be reported as provided in G.S.
-7B-806.

-guardian ad litem shall be appointed in accordance with the provisions of G.S.
+7B-806. - (b) In addition to the right to appointed counsel set forth above, The appointment of a guardian ad litem shall be appointed in accordance with the provisions of G.S.
 1A-1, Rule 17, to represent a under this section for any parent who is under the age of 18 years and who is not married or otherwise emancipated.
 The appointment of a guardian ad litem under this subsection shall not affect the minor parent's entitlement to a guardian ad litem pursuant to G.S.
 7B-601 in the event that the minor parent is the subject of a separate juvenile petition.